Development of business models for cooperation with the private sector as a instrument for socially acceptable restoration of near-natural forests

 - A monitoring system was developed to record the effects of the project on forest areas and on the target group.

 - With the support of the project, the first chocolate made from cocoa from these agroforestry systems of small scale farmers from the Sierra de las Minas was produced and sold by a renowned chocolatier from Germany in 2019 and an agreement was signed with the national company “Cacao Verapaz” for the cooperation and purchase of cocoa.
-The Company is interested in buying fermented and dried cocoa from the upcoming harvest season 2019/2020.
+They already acquired part of the 2019/2020 harvest.

 - The project is further presented at various national forums and international events and contacts are established with potential buyers of the products from these agroforestry systems in Germany as well as in Guatemala.
 For further marketing of products from this project and other projects, the cooperative “DeLaSelva Regenwaldprodukte e.G.” was founded in Germany at the end of 2019.